sayeedmunees/testimonials-grid-section-challenge/README.md

 ## Acknowledgments

 I'd like to give a special shoutout to Full Stack Zack from YouTube, whose content served as a great inspiration and provided valuable assistance throughout this project.
 His insights and tutorials were instrumental in helping me navigate the challenges and find solutions.
-Thank you, Full Stack Zack!